This is a quick and easy baby quilt pattern using simple raw edge applique.

 I attached my raindrops using raw edge applique by machine.

-Cut 3 raindrops from each colour family group – you can cut 3 the same or use different scraps in the same color family like I did.
+Cut 3 raindrops from each color family group – you can cut 3 the same or use different scraps in the same color family like I did.

 Colour Groups: Blue, Purple, Pink, Red, Orange, Yellow, Green